Shahzaib-D-Memon/Scribble.github.io/README.md

 - **Sign Up Page:** A well-designed sign-up page with a background image, form, and call-to-action button.

-- **Dashboard Page:** Provides a glimpse of the dashboard layout and styling.
+- **Dashboard Page:** Provides a glimpse of the dashboard layout & styling.

 ## Getting Started